DanielKehoe/learn-rails-copilot/45_Layout_and_Views.md

 The most popular templating language available for Rails is *ERB*, Embedded Ruby, which is the Rails default.

-In the "Concepts" chapter in Book One, you learned that components of Rails can be mixed for different "stacks."
+In the "Concepts" chapter in the book *Learn Ruby on Rails: First Steps*, you learned that components of Rails can be mixed for different "stacks."
 Some developers substitute [Haml](http://haml.info/) or [Slim](http://slim-lang.com/) for ERB.
 We'll use ERB in this book because it is the most popular.